-Besides the compensation of all non-volumetric decorrelation contributions (by means of (8)) and the terrain correction of the vertical wavenumber (by means of (5)), the forest height inversion performance critically depends on the ability of the derived set of reflectivity profiles to match the real underlying reflectivity.
-It is important to note that while the effect of the reflectivity profile on the interferometric coherence is, when compared to the effect of the height itself, only secondary, it is still significant enough to have a decisive impact on the achieved performance.
+Besides the compensation of all non-volumetric decorrelation contributions (by means of (4.8)) and the terrain correction of the vertical wavenumber (by means of (4.5)), the forest height inversion performance critically depends on the ability of the derived set of reflectivity profiles to match the real underlying reflectivity.
+Even if the effect of the reflectivity profile on the interferometric coherence is, when compared to the effect of the height itself, only secondary, it remains significant enough to have a decisive impact on the achieved performance.
 A mismatch between the assumed and the underlying reflectivity introduces a (positive or negative) bias on the estimated forest height.
-In contrast, a well matching reflectivity profile is able to correctly interpret (4) for a wide range of vertical wavenumbers and provide the "same" height estimates for different vertical wavenumbers - of course, under the performance constraints imposed by the actual vertical wavenumber (as discussed in Chapter 4.4).
-In order to test the ability of the derived reflectivity profiles to match the real underlying reflectivity, forest height estimation performance and its consistency at different vertical wavenumbers are compared.
-Fig. 4.7 provides a representative overview of such a performance comparison on the basis of a single TanDEM-X scene.
-In Fig. 4.7 (a) the reference CHM is shown for an area of $50 \times 50$ km located the northern part of the island while in Fig. 4.7 (b) the GEDI RH 98 heights are shown.
-The forest height map (at 25 m resolution) obtained from a TanDEM-X scene acquired on 19th Jun 2011 with a (mean) vertical wavenumber of $\kappa_z$ =0.125 (HoA=50m) along a descending orbit is in Fig. 4.7 (c).
-The validation plot against the CHM is shown in Fig. 4.8 (a) with a performance described by a RMSE of 6.6 m and a pearson coefficient of 0.63.
-A second forest height map from a TanDEM-X scene acquired also along a descending orbit on 23th Dec 2011 with an aprox.
-40% smaller (mean) vertical wavenumber of $\kappa_z = 0.0757$ (HoA=83m) is shown in Fig. 4.7 (d).
-The corresponding validation plot against the CHM is shown in Fig. 4.8 (b) with a very similar performance described by a RMSE of 7.2 m and a Pearson coefficient of 0.65.
-The correlation plot of the two derived height maps is shown in Fig. 4.8 (a) confirming their relatively good agreement.
+In contrast, a well matching reflectivity profile is able to correctly interpret (4.4) for a wide range of vertical wavenumbers and provide the "same" height estimates for different vertical wavenumbers - of course, under the performance constraints imposed by the actual vertical wavenumber (as discussed in Section 4.4).
+In this sense, in order to test how well the derived reflectivity profiles, match the real underlying reflectivity, forest height estimation performance and its consistency for different vertical wavenumbers are compared.
+Fig. 4.9 provides a representative overview of such a performance comparison on the basis of a single TanDEM-X scene.
+In Fig. 4.9 (a) the reference CHM is shown for an area of $50 \times 50$ km located the northern part of the island while in Fig. 4.9 (b) the GEDI RH 98 heights are shown.
+The forest height map (at 25 m resolution) obtained from a TanDEM-X scene acquired on 19th Jun 2011 with a (mean) vertical wavenumber of $\kappa_z$ =0.125 (HoA=50m) along a descending orbit is in Fig. 4.9 (c).
+The validation plot against the CHM is shown in Fig. 4.10 (a) with a performance described by an RMSE of 6.6 m and a Pearson coefficient of 0.63.
+A second forest height map from a TanDEM-X scene acquired also along a descending orbit on 23rd Dec 2011 with an approx. 40% smaller (mean) vertical wavenumber of $\kappa_z$ =0.0757 (HoA=83m) is shown in Fig. 4.9 (d).
+The corresponding validation plot against the CHM is shown in Fig. 4.10 (b) with a very similar performance described by an RMSE of 7.2 m and a Pearson coefficient of 0.65.
+The correlation plot of the two derived height maps is shown in Fig. 4.11 (a) confirming their relatively good agreement.

-Even if the derived set of reflectivity profiles is up to a degree able to describe the mean underlying reflectivity, the single set of profiles used for the entire extent of a TanDEM-X scene is not able to capture the spatial variability of the underlying reflectivity within the scene.
+However, even if the derived set of reflectivity profiles is up to a degree able to describe the mean underlying reflectivity, the single set of profiles used for the entire extent of a TanDEM-X scene is not able to capture the spatial variability of the underlying reflectivity within the scene.
 For an (spatially) uncorrelated mismatch between the assumed and the underlying reflectivity, the effect of the local height biases will appear across the whole scene in form of an increased height variance.
 However, when the mismatch between the assumed and the underlying reflectivity becomes spatially correlated, as for example when the underlying reflectivity changes locally because of the (local) incidence, the height estimates will be (locally) biased.
 This can be the case in the presence of (positive or negative) terrain slopes or when scenes acquired along ascending and descending orbits are combined.
-In order to obtain a feeling about the magnitude of this effect forest height obtained from TanDEM-X scenes acquired along ascending orbits are compared.
+In order to obtain an impression about the magnitude of this effect forest height obtained from TanDEM-X scenes acquired along ascending and descending orbits are compared.